Antondomashnev/ADArrowButton/README.md

 - ```insetBottom```
 - ```enabled```

-To animatedly enable or disable it just call this method
+To animatedly enable or disable it just calls this method
 ``` swift
 @IBOutlet var arrowButton: ADArrowButton!
 ...